alimomennasab/alimomennasab/README.md

 I have interests in deep learning (particularly in healthcare applications), IOS app development, and everything in between.

-- 🤖 I'm currently improving my deep learning skills to eventually pursue novel research in healthcare that helps others.
+- 🤖 I'm currently improving my deep learning skills to eventually pursue novel research in healthcare.

 If you want to reach out, please DM me on Twitter at [@MomennasabAli](https://twitter.com/MomennasabAli).
 Happy to answer any questions or collaborate!